 Objectives: Given information on the geological history as well as the main geologic processes that have occurred, and continue to occur, in Death Valley, you will be able to describe how Death Valley has been shaped it into what it is today.

-Procedures: We will meet two times: 1) in class (Wednesday, January 17th from 6-7:30 pm in SUG 115); and for the trip (Thursday through Sunday, January 25th-28th).
+Procedures: We will meet two times: 1) in class (Thursday, January 17th from 6-7:30 pm in SUG 115); and for the trip (Thursday through Sunday, January 31st-Feb.
+3rd).
 The pre-trip meeting will cover information on what to bring, what to expect, and what to turn in for credit.
 You will also create a geocaching account for the trip.
 We will also cover some information on the geological background of Death Valley to prepare us for the trip.
 A trip itinerary will be given.
 THIS IS A MANDATORY MEETING - IF YOU ARE UNABLE TO ATTEND YOU MAY NOT BE ALLOWED TO GO ON THE TRIP.

 campground fees will be approximately $10 for the three nights and will be